AyalYakobe/AirPollutionByPolitics/journal.md

 - State by state across elections
 - County by county across elections
 - Assuming endogenous values, the state of the US in 20 years...

+# Climate Data Review: Entry 3
+- Met with Judah to discuss the project.
+- Going to submit a draft to him
+- From what it seems, our project has pivoted such that it now:
+  - Investigates airpollution across countries across time
+  - Find countries that have a steady politics, where party changes are rare, juxtapose those with countries where parties change off.
+See if there's a fluctuation in the increase in airpllution in those regions and use an unsupervised method to narrow it down to political affiliation.